danail2003/FinanceWorld/README.md

 <h1>FinanceWorld</h1>

 <h6>FinanceWorld is website for financial education and information.
-The users can add own analyzes of financial instruments, read news and improve their financial culture through the dictionary of financial terms </h6>
+The users can add own analyzes of financial instruments, read news and improve their financial culture through the dictionary of financial terms.</h6>

 <h5>The site is accessible from here: https://financeworld.azurewebsites.net/</h5>